-Recent disclosure of the mental health struggles of famous personalities and celebrities, such as Prince Harry, Michele Obama, Sophie Turner (Sansa Stark of Game of Thrones), Lady Gaga, Michael Phelps, J.K.
-Rowling, and so forth, may be alleviating the stigma.
+Mental health interventions have proven successful for individuals from different racial, ethnic, and cultural groups.
+Disclosure of the mental health struggles of famous personalities and celebrities, such as Prince Harry, Michele Obama, Sophie Turner (Sansa Stark of Game of Thrones), Lady Gaga, Michael Phelps, J.K.
+Rowling, and so forth, have assisted in alleviating the stigma.
 Denial, shame, and fear can keep us disconnected from ourselves and in places of pain.

 Regards, Dr. Sandhya

-CARE FAMILY CONSULTATION
+DIRECTOR, CARE FAMILY CONSULTATION

 405 N. Wabash